 Hidden Oaks was the Fairfax County Park Authority's first nature center.
-It turns 50 in October.
-Here's a list of anniversary events that will take place on October 19.
+It turned 50 in October.

 Two electric bolts during a storm turned a 100-foot tulip poplar just outside the picture window at Hidden Oaks Nature center into an imminent danger to the building.
 The tree had been the focal point of the woodland view from the center.
 It was a feeding station for flying squirrels and many species of birds.
 Its loss was keenly felt by staff, park visitors and the nature center’s wildlife neighbors.